LIFE STORY

 But I also had to do something about the ten year expulsion dilemma Carolina and many others like her faced.

 With Nakatani support I argued strongly for a system whereby refugees and others without proper visas could turn themselves in freely and voluntarily to the authorities, avoid detention if they had a return plane ticket, and go back promptly to their home countries.
-Back home they could then apply to return to Japan after one year, not ten years.
+Back home they could then apply to return to Japan after a one year wait, not ten years.

 Amazingly, the authorities agreed (they were probably getting tired of having to hunt down over-stayers and hold them in detention ).